 Rents from concessions are deposited into the State Parks and Recreation Fund (SPRF) or the Off-Highway Vehicle Fund (OHVF).
 The money deposited into these accounts is used to support the Department's respective programs.

 How many state park concession opportunities are offered to the public each year?

-The figure varies but there are approximately 10 new or replacement concessions contracts offered to the public annually.
+The figure varies but there are approximately 10 new or replacement concession contracts offered to the public annually.

 Which concession types pay the most rent to the State?

-Rental payments from restaurant operations make up the bulk of the revenue the State receives from Concessionaires.
-Other concessions that contribute significantly include retail sales, lodging facilites , and marina operations.
+Rental payments from restaurant operations make up the bulk of the revenue the State receives from concessionaires.
+Other concessions that contribute significantly include retail sales, parking lot management, lodging, and marina operations.

 What rules or regulations govern concessions?

-Public Resources Code Section 5080.03 et. seq. governs concession contracts.
-This section includes guidelines for the RFP of public bid process, contract negotiations, and the legislative review process.
-The California Park and Recreation Commission sets policy for concession contracts.
+Public Resources Code Sections 5080.03 et. seq. govern concession contracts.
+These sections include guidelines for the RFP public bidding process, contract negotiations, and the responsibilities of the State Park and Recreation Commission and Legislature.
+The California State Parks and Recreation Commission sets policy for the Concessions Program.

 How are concessionaires selected?